beekeeper-studio/beekeeper-studio/CONTRIBUTING.md

 We welcome code contributions.
 You maintain all copyright to your code, but agree that:

 - All contributions to this repository are made under the [MIT License](https://opensource.org/licenses/MIT)

+What this means practically:
+If you make a PR, the PR code is licensed as MIT.
+As soon as I merge the code into this repository it is relicensed under GPLv3 as part of Beekeeper Studio. the code is still copyright to you.